 Facebook created the Hack for Good to celebrate the talent of young Arab creatives and direct it towards a major social issue in the region.
 The Hack for Good competition took place during Dubai Lynx festival where UAE based students from around the region were invited in March 2017 to develop a Ramadan themed campaign that fits Save the Children’s advertising needs.
 The goal was to create an initiative that would gain rapid traction across the region and galvanize support.

+A panel of leading ad agency executives and creatives selected 16 finalists from a group of 100 participating students.
+The judging panel included representatives from OMD, Cheil, Ogilvy Qatar, Leo Burnett, FP7 and JWT.
 Students were divided into four teams comprising of four members each, and they were also assigned a creative mentor from one of the partner advertising agencies.
 Each mentor worked closely with the teams to come up with an idea for the campaign.

 We always hear people complaining that Syria is often forgotten and that children are paying the price.
 I think a month-long campaign supported by Facebook will sure help shed the light on the harrowing stories of death and destruction targeting helpless Syrian children, and I sure hope this war will be brought to an end the soonest.